ATacoDev/OpenSourceSE320/README.md

 - This is going to be a simple dice roller game played in the users terminal, in which the user is able to roll dice, earn points, and then use those points to purchase upgrades go gain even more points!
 HOWEVER!
 The player can lose health from rolling 1s, so be careful!
 # How to run
 - Copy all .cpp files from the repo
+    - This can easily be done by:
+        - Going into my repository
+        - Opening Terminal
+        - cd'ing into the folder where you will be keeping these files
 - Compilation command: `g++ *.cpp -o DiceRoller` or *however you compile on your IDE*
 - `./DiceRoller`
 - **Important note: There are a couple warnings when compiling due to gcc-11, but the program still runs as intended**